World-Class Simulation Training and OSCE Preparation

-UNC is leading the nation with simulation preparation with the advent of the Objective Structured Clinical Examination (OSCE) portion of the Applied Examination commencing this year.
+UNC is leading the nation in simulation preparation with the advent of the Objective Structured Clinical Examination (OSCE) portion of the Applied Examination commencing this year.

 Practice OSCEs are held twice a year with video recordings for your viewing in addition to constructive feedback from supervising faculty.

-OSCE preparation sessions are also held intermittently throughout the year on Thursday morning.
+OSCE preparation sessions are also held intermittently throughout the year on Thursday mornings.